ktikba/mitm-censor/CONTRIBUTING.md

   You can see which version of python you have installed using `python --version`.
 You can install the latest version of python from [the website](https://python.org), or using a third party tool like [homebrew](https://brew.sh/).
+  Note that on some systems, python 3 is accessible via the command `python3` instead.

 ## Environment setup